 - Holding a pair of dumbbells or a weight plate on each side.

-- Step forward with one leg while lowering the hips until both knees are bent at about 90 degrees angle.
+- Move forward on one leg, significantly reducing your hips until both knees are bent 90 degrees.

-As always progression is the key to muscle growth, if you don’t get stronger, you won’t get bigger.
-But if you do work on building strength on these exercises that is increasing the amount of weight you can move over time and eating a well-balanced diet then your legs will grow.
-Now, you have the routine workout for leg day, no more excuses.
-Get to work.
+As always, muscle growth requires progression; if you do not get stronger, you will not get bigger.
+Your legs will grow if you work on building strength on these exercises by gradually increasing the amount of weight you can move and eating a well-balanced diet.
+There are no more excuses now that you have a regular leg day workout.
+Get down to business